Qlik-PE/DbLoadgen/README.md

 ![DbLoadgen Object Model](./images/object-model.png)

-This image represents a the DbLoadgen process architecture as it relates to interacting with a target database.
+This image represents the DbLoadgen process architecture as it relates to interacting with a target database.

 ![DbLoadgen Process Architecture](./images/dbloadgen-architecture.png)